ploetz-zeller/symbio-documentation/docs/developer/services/graphic/index.md

 ## The sub-processes

-Sub-processes can accure with different types and with different markers.
+Sub-processes can accure with different types.

 For details see [Sub-processes](elements_subprocesses.md)